-MAG executed an option agreement (the "Deer Trail Agreement") effective December 20, 2018 to consolidate and acquire 100% of the consolidated historic Deer Trail mine and surrounding Alunite Ridge area in Piute County, Utah (the "Deer Trail Project").
+MAG executed an option agreement (the "Deer Trail Agreement") effective December 20, 2018 to acquire and consolidate 100% of the consolidated historic Deer Trail mine and surrounding Alunite Ridge area in Piute County, Utah (the "Deer Trail Project").
 The Deer Trail Project includes a mixture of patented and unpatented claims totaling approximately 6,500 hectares ("ha").
 The counterparties to the Deer Trail Agreement contributed their respective Deer Trail claims and property rights to a newly formed company for a 99% interest in the company, with MAG holding the other 1% interest.
 MAG is the project operator and has the right to earn a 100% interest in the company and the Deer Trail Project, with the counterparties retaining a 2% net smelter returns ("NSR") royalty.
-In order to earn in 100%, MAG must make a total of \$30,000 in escalating annual expenditures (\$21,040 expended to March 31, 2023) and \$2,000 in advanced royalty payments (\$650 paid to March 31, 2023), both over the 10-year term of the Deer Trail Agreement, by December 2028.
+In order to earn in 100%, MAG must make a total of \$30,000 in escalating annual expenditures (\$22,215 expended to June 30, 2023) and \$2,000 in advanced royalty payments (\$650 paid to June 30, 2023), both over the 10-year term of the Deer Trail Agreement, by December 2028.
 All minimum obligatory commitments under the Deer Trail Agreement have been satisfied (see 'Exploration and Evaluation Assets' below).

-The Company believes that the Deer Trail Project is a silver-rich carbonate replacement deposit ("CRD").
+The Company believes that the Deer Trail Project is a silver-rich carbonate replacement deposit ("CRD") related to one or more porphyry intrusive centres.
 Consolidating the property package allows MAG to apply its integrated district scale exploration model and apply new technologies to the search for an entire suite of mineralization systems expected to occur on the property.

-MAG's exploration focus on the project is to seek the source of the historically mined high-grade silver-lead-zinc-copper-gold Deer Trail manto in the thick section of high-potential limestone host (Redwall Limestone) that regional mapping indicated lies just below the interlayered sedimentary and limestone sequence that hosts the historical Deer Trail mine mineralization.
-On this basis, the 2021 Phase I drill program saw the completion of three holes totaling 3,927 metres drilled from surface (see Press Release September 7, 2021 under the Company's SEDAR profile at www.sedar.com).
-The program successfully fulfilled all three of its planned objectives by:
+MAG's exploration focus is to seek the source of the historically mined high-grade silver-lead-zinc-copper-gold Deer Trail manto in the thick, high-potential Redwall Limestone host rock sequence that regional mapping indicates lies just below the interlayered sedimentary and limestone section that hosts the historical Deer Trail mine mineralization.
+Based on this concept, and the recognition of apparent "feeder" structures to mineralization in the Deer Trail mine, three surface holes totaling 3,927 metres were drilled in the context of the 2021's Phase I program (see Press Release September 7, 2021 under the Company's SEDAR+ profile at www.sedarplus.ca).
+These three holes successfully fulfilled all three initial objectives by: